 Other Ways to Finance Home Improvement

-If you have been in your home for a long time, you may be able to take out a second mortgage loan.
-This is a loan that occurs on top of your existing mortgage loan.
+Second Mortgages: If you have been in your home for a long time, you may be able to take out a second mortgage loan.
+This is a loan that stacks on top of your existing mortgage loan.
 It is usually much smaller than the first loan, extending your overall debt to the value of the home or slightly more.
 The bank most likely will not loan out more than the total equity in the home.
-Second mortgages have long loan terms just like first mortgages, and they come with low interest rates.
+Second mortgages have long loan terms just like first mortgages, and they come with low-interest rates.
 You just have to decide if you have the credit and income to carry something like this.

 Home Improvement Loans: Many banks, like Wells Fargo and Chase offer home improvement loans made specifically for these kinds of projects.
 The loans are often unsecured and used for some type of home renovation.
 Some banks will require the house to act as collateral on the loan, in which case your home would need to be mortgage free.
 If you still have a lien on your house, you may want to see what your unsecured options are.
 Keep in mind that a home improvement loan may have a shorter term than a second mortgage.
 Make sure you check the payment amounts and payoff dates before making your decision.

 For homeowners, there are few things that are as rewarding as completing a home remodeling project.
 Whether big or small, home renovations are a wonderful investment because not only are you adding equity to your property, you also get to enjoy the new and improved living space!
 Funding a home improvement project can be tough, but Lowe’s and Home Depot each offer a store credit card that have some unique financing options.

 Choosing the best credit card will vary from person to person.
 While the Home Depot and Lowe’s financing options do have their strong points, you may be better off with a standard consumer credit card like the Citi Simplicity.

 - Home Depot Consumer Credit Card vs. Lowe’s Consumer Credit Card